himabindu-run/himabindu-run/README.md

 I'm a CS undergrad at [GVPCE(A)](http://gvpce.ac.in), a Theoretical CS and pure mathematics enthusiast.
 Computers and communnities are something i am involved with on daily basis.
 I love solving problems, learning new programming languages, building accessible software and making lists.

 #### What do i do?
+- Participating in Hackathons???
-- Making my Hands dirty with ML.
+- Making my Hands dirty with Go.
 - Solving more problems under Interview Pressure :|
 - Working on my FP skills.
 Functional Programming FTW!